East Tennessee: Cities and metropolitan areas

-The major cities of East Tennessee are Knoxville, which is near the geographic center of the region; Chattanooga, which is in southeastern Tennessee at the Georgia border; and the "Tri-Cities" of Bristol, Johnson City, and Kingsport, located in the extreme northeasternmost part of the state.
-Of the ten metropolitan statistical areas in Tennessee designated by the Office of Management and Budget (OMB), six are in East Tennessee.
-Also designated by the OMB in East Tennessee are the Knoxville-Sevierville-La Follette, Chattanooga-Cleveland-Athens and Tri-Cities combined statistical areas.
+The major cities of East Tennessee are Knoxville, which is near the geographic center of the region; Chattanooga, which is in southeastern Tennessee at the Georgia border; and the "Tri-Cities" of Bristol, Johnson City, and Kingsport, located in the extreme northeastern part of the state.
+Of the ten metropolitan statistical areas in Tennessee, six are in East Tennessee.
+Combined statistical areas include Knoxville-Morristown-Sevierville, Chattanooga–Cleveland–Dalton, and Tri-Cities.

-Knoxville, with about 190,000 residents, is the state's third largest city, and contains the state's third largest metropolitan area, with about 1 million residents.
-Chattanooga, with a population of more than 180,000, is the state's fourth largest city, and anchors a metropolitan area with more than 500,000 residents, of whom approximately one-third live in Georgia.
+Knoxville, with about 190,000 residents, is the state's third largest city and contains the state's third largest metropolitan area, with about 1 million residents.
+Chattanooga, with a population of more than 180,000, is the state's fourth largest city and anchors a metropolitan area with more than 500,000 residents, of whom approximately one-third live in Georgia.
 The Tri-Cities, while defined by the Office of Management and Budget as the Kingsport-Bristol and Johnson City metropolitan areas, are usually considered one population center, which is the third-most populous in East Tennessee and the fifth-largest statewide.

 Most of East Tennessee's population is found in the Ridge-and Valley region, including that of its major cities.
 Other important cities in the Ridge and Valley region include Cleveland, Athens, Maryville, Oak Ridge, Sevierville, Morristown, and Greeneville.
 The region also includes the Cleveland and Morristown metropolitan areas, each of which contain more than 100,000 residents.
 The Blue Ridge section of the state is much more sparsely populated, its main cities being Elizabethton, Pigeon Forge, and Gatlinburg.
-Crossville is the largest city in the Plateau region, which is also sparsely populated.
+Crossville is the largest city in the plateau region, which is also sparsely populated.

 Most residents of the East Tennessee region commute by car with the lack of alternative modes of transportation such as commuter rail or regional bus systems.
 Residents of the metropolitan areas for Knoxville, Morristown, Chattanooga, and the Tri-Cities region have an estimated one-way commute of 23 minutes.

 Congressional districts

-East Tennessee includes all of the state's 1st, 2nd, and 3rd congressional districts, and part of the 4th district.
-The First District is concentrated around the Tri-Cities region and Upper East Tennessee.
-The Second District includes Knoxville and the mountain counties to the south.
-The Third District includes the Chattanooga area and the counties north of Knoxville (the two areas are connected by a narrow corridor in eastern Roane County).
-The Fourth, which extends into an area southwest of Nashville, includes several of East Tennessee's Cumberland Plateau counties.
+East Tennessee includes all of the state's 1st, 2nd, and 3rd congressional districts and part of the 4th district.
+The 1st District is concentrated around the Tri-Cities region and Upper East Tennessee.
+The 2nd District includes Knoxville and the mountain counties to the south.
+The 3rd District includes the Chattanooga area and the counties north of Knoxville (the two areas are connected by a narrow corridor in eastern Roane County).
+The 4th, which extends into an area southeast of Nashville, includes several of East Tennessee's Cumberland Plateau counties.